 You can link your bank accounts to the app and manually enter your cash budget.
-Then it automatically calculates how much spendable money you have after setting aside enough for bills, goals and necessities.
-From there, you can keep track of your spending through personalized reports, see all of your accounts in one place and track/lower your bills.
+PocketGuard will then automatically calculate how much spendable money you have after setting aside enough for bills, goals and necessities.
+From there, you can keep track of your spending through personalized reports, see all of your accounts in one place and track your bills.

 What’s great about PocketGuard is that it clearly displays how much money you have available to spend once your bills are paid.
 Then you can create a budget with your remaining balance.
 As you spend money, you’ll get alerts to keep you under budget in each category.
-The app also provides monthly insights on how you’re spending which could help you find areas for improvement.
+The app also provides monthly insights on your spending, which could help you find areas for improvement.

 PocketGuard works by having you link all of your checking, credit and savings accounts.
 According to the website, your data is secured with 256-bit SSL encryption, which is the same level of security as major banks have.
 The app also uses PIN code and biometrics as additional security layers, so it’s safe to link your accounts.